Humanistic psychology: Approaches

 Humanistic psychology includes several approaches to counseling and therapy.
 Among the earliest approaches we find the developmental theory of Abraham Maslow, emphasizing a hierarchy of needs and motivations; the existential psychology of Rollo May acknowledging human choice and the tragic aspects of human existence; and the person-centered or client-centered therapy of Carl Rogers, which is centered on the client's capacity for self-direction and understanding of his or her own development.
 Client-centered therapy is non-directive; the therapist listens to the client without judgement, allowing the client to come to insights by themselves.
 The therapist should ensure that all of the client's feelings are being considered and that the therapist has a firm grasp on the concerns of the client while ensuring that there is an air of acceptance and warmth.
 Client-centered therapist engages in active listening during therapy sessions.

-A therapist cannot be completely non-directive; however, a nonjudgmental, accepting environment that provides unconditional positive regard will encourage feelings of acceptance and value.
+Humanistic psychologists believed that while a therapist cannot be completely non-directive, a nonjudgmental, accepting environment that provides unconditional positive regard will encourage feelings of acceptance and value.

 Existential psychotherapies, an application of humanistic psychology, applies existential philosophy, which emphasizes the idea that humans have the freedom to make sense of their lives.
 They are free to define themselves and do whatever it is they want to do.
 This is a type of humanistic therapy that forces the client to explore the meaning of their life, as well as its purpose.
 There is a conflict between having freedoms and having limitations.
 Examples of limitations include genetics, culture, and many other factors.
 Existential therapy involves trying to resolve this conflict.

 Another approach to humanistic counseling and therapy is Gestalt therapy, which puts a focus on the here and now, especially as an opportunity to look past any preconceived notions and focus on how the present is affected by the past.
-Role playing also plays a large role in Gestalt therapy and allows for a true expression of feelings that may not have been shared in other circumstances.
+Role-playing also plays a large role in Gestalt therapy and allows for a true expression of feelings that may not have been shared in other circumstances.
 In Gestalt therapy, non-verbal cues are an important indicator of how the client may actually be feeling, despite the feelings expressed.

 Also part of the range of humanistic psychotherapy are concepts from depth therapy, holistic health, encounter groups, sensitivity training, marital and family therapies, body work, the existential psychotherapy of Medard Boss, and positive psychology.